SportBeep.com

 Santa Clara (United States) (AFP) – Patriots prodigy Drake Maye was left longing for a do-over after his first Super Bowl appearance ended in misery on Sunday.
 The 23-year-old came into the NFL championship clash with a chance to become the youngest ever quarterback to win the NFL’s top prize.
 But Maye was sacked six times and gave up two interceptions and a fumble as New England slumped to a one-sided 29-13 loss to the Seattle Seahawks.

 “I’d like to have the game back and go back to the beginning and redo it,” admitted Maye.
 Maye did manage two passing touchdowns, and both out-passed and out-rushed his victorious counterpart Sam Darnold by yardage.
-However, Maye faltered badly at key moments during Super Bowl LX.
-On a crucial play in the fourth quarter, he was strip-sacked, allowing Seahawks linebacker Uchenna Nwosu to race into the end zone for a game-sealing touchdown.
+But Maye faltered badly at key moments during Super Bowl LX.
+On a crucial play in the fourth quarter he was strip-sacked, allowing Seahawks linebacker Uchenna Nwosu to race into the end zone for a game-sealing touchdown.
 Maye had failed to get the Patriots offense moving throughout, as New England was forced to punt away eight of its first nine possessions.

 Related news